2010 Labor Day

 I look deep into the position and I believe I can survive the oncoming attack, despite the fact that my king has almost no cover.

 I do.
 I find a way to save both of my attacked pieces.
-And I know my lone piece in the endgame will be worth more than his extra pawns.
+And I sure my lone piece in the endgame will be worth more than his extra pawns.

 And it is.
 I find a way to force off the queens and the rooks from the board.
 We're down to an endgame with his five pawns against my bishop and three pawns.
 A few moves later my king and bishop work together and capture two of his five pawns.
 I sack my bishop later, at the right time, for another pawn, which will force one of my own pawns to his first rank, bringing about a new queen.
 He immediately resigns, as he should - it's now an elementary win for players at our level.